Barbara Blake-Hannah prize launched as Press Gazette bids to improve British Journalism Awards diversity - Press Gazette

 Blake-Hannah started out as a TV journalist in 1968, working for Thames TV, and went on to interview famous figures including prime minister Harold Wilson and actor Michael Caine.

-Bree Johnson told her story for Sky News last year and revealed:
+Bree Johnson-Obeng told her story for Sky News last year.

-“She was dismissed after nine months without explanation, although her producer confided to her that they were under pressure from viewers who called in daily to say: ‘Get that n***** off our screens.'”

 It was Bree’s idea to set up an award in Blake-Hannah’s honour and she put Press Gazette in contact with her in Jamaica, where she has has had a successful career as a film-maker and has also been an independent senator in the country’s parliament.